swadeshi/wheel/README.md

-#  چرخ   |   चरखा   |  wheel
+# wheel

-The read/write client for a distributed peer-to-peer network of (social) data
+The read/write client for a distributed peer-to-peer network of (social) data.

+The spinning wheel, or charkha (sanskrit चरखा, from the persian چرخ) became the symbol of the [swadeshi movement](https://en.wikipedia.org/wiki/Swadeshi_movement), which defeated colonial rule by refusing to rely on colonial industries and instead relying on distributed, local production of things like fabric for clothing.

+**چرخ   चरखा  wheel**

 ## Status